paolamorenoa/UCU_comp_physics/README.md

 # UCU_comp_physics

-See here projects for Computational Physics.
+See here games for Computational Physics.